 Finish: The consistency is supposed to be the soft clump kind.
 Not too sticky where it turns into balls, but not too weak where they can’t combine.
 That way, when you scrub your body, it can actually cover the areas you want to polish.

-After your scrub, lather some oil or your favorite moisturizer as if your life depended on it and you’re finished!
+After your scrub, lather some oil or your favorite moisturizer as if your life depended on it, and you’re finished!

 You can leave the scrub in the fridge when you’re not using it.
 I keep mine for about a week since I scrub about 2-3x a week.
 Don’t let it sit too long in the fridge since it goes bad sooner than later.
-Since there aren’t preservatives like “citric acid” you may want to toss after five days.
+Since there aren’t preservatives like “citric acid” you may want to toss it after five days.
 I make small batches to limit waste.